Lars-DHondt-KUL/3dpredictsim/README.md

 ## Nominal models
 This implementation reads information from different .osim model files and combines it in matlab, since this provided flexibility during development.
-The nominal models will be made available as single .osim files soon.
+The nominal models can be found in `./OpenSimModel/Nominal models/`